Intelligent Routing

 Other Scenarios

-A few other scenarios that Banyan supports that are not explicitly called out in the framework above are noted here:
+A few other scenarios that SonicWall supports that are not explicitly called out in the framework above are noted here:

 1. Clientless access

-Users without a Banyan client cannot set up service-tunnel-based connectivity.
-In this scenario, you can use Banyan’s published services capability.
-Published services in Banyan resolve via public DNS servers and are proxied through the Banyan Edge, which terminates TLS using trusted Let’s Encrypt certificates and enforces application-layer policies.
+Users without a CSE client cannot set up Service Tunnel-based connectivity.
+In this scenario, you can use CSE’s published services capability.
+Published services resolve via public DNS servers and are proxied through the Edge, which terminates TLS using trusted Let’s Encrypt certificates and enforces application-layer policies.

 2. Site-based enforcement

-Banyan can be used to enforce policies at a site level in addition to enforcing policies at the user & device level.
-A site is a single network location, with a fixed IP address, associated with the Banyan Connector component.
-The Banyan Connector forwards traffic to the Banyan Global Edge Network where site-based policies are enforced.
+CSE can be used to enforce policies at a site level in addition to enforcing policies at the user & device level.
+A site is a single network location, with a fixed IP address, associated with the Connector component.
+The Connector forwards traffic to the Global Edge Network where site-based policies are enforced.

 3. Co-existing with traditional L3 VPN